wolfricoz/banwatch/docs/index.md

 To monitor bans, you need ban member privileges:

-- `/user lookup member:`: Use this command to check if a specific user has any bans.
+- `/user lookup member:<user>`: Use this command to check if a specific user has any bans.

-- `/user checkall:`: This command checks all users in the server for any bans.
+- `/user checkall`: This command checks all users in the server for any bans.
 The bot requires the ability to post files in the channel to use this command.
 - `/support`: This command gives you a link to the documentation.

+- `/update_ban user:<userid> reason:<text>`: This command will update a ban of an user by unbanning and banning them again.
+This is useful if you want to update the ban reason

+- `/appeal guild:<guildid>`: To appeal a ban, you can use this command.
+A modal will pop up where you can give your reason to be unbanned and the bot will send it to the server the user was banned from.
+You are only allowed to appeal once per server.

 ## Support